At a Glance

 Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of the Volunteer Counsellor position.
 Familiarise yourself with Via's counselling service and the types of issues clients may face.

 Tailor Your CV: Highlight relevant experience in your CV, especially any previous counselling or therapeutic work.
-Emphasise your passion for helping others and any training you've undertaken related to substance misuse or mental health.
+Emphasise your passion for helping others and any training you've completed that aligns with the role.

 Make sure to express your genuine interest in helping others, especially in the context of substance misuse.
 Share any personal experiences or motivations that led you to pursue this role, as it will resonate well with the interviewers.